 Some competitions (Triple Threat Central presented by AMSOIL, Triple Threat West presented by AMSOIL and Triple Threat East) will feature special vehicles such as ATVs (all-terrain vehicles) and Speedsters (UTVs).
 ATVs are off-road machines built for performance.
 They are race-modified and powered by 450cc four-stroke engines, capable of 55 miles per hour.
 Speedsters are another form of off-road sporting vehicle manufactured to maneuver over rough terrain and around obstacles.
 Powered by a 1000cc engine, they can reach 85 mph in open spaces.
 They are larger in width and length than an ATV and feature an enclosed cab with two seats.
 Their lower center of gravity allows for optimum agility.

-Many of our Monster Jam events start with a pre-show Pit Party, which gives fans the opportunity to meet the drivers and get autographs or pictures.
+Many of our Monster Jam events start with a pre-show Pit Party, which gives fans the best opportunity to meet the drivers and get autographs or pictures.
 These Pit Parties require a separate admission ticket, along with a ticket for the Monster Jam show.

 Please check your event details for the times of the Pit Party, which may be held outdoors or on the actual competition floor.
 Due to large crowds, some autograph lines may close early.
 Plan to spend as much time as you can in a Pit Party.
 There are plenty of additional activities for all ages to help you get ready for your Monster Jam show.

 After opening ceremonies, the competition begins with many featured elements (including the following)

 Racing (Timed) – An obstacle course competition where the fastest to complete the course is the winner.
 It showcases the driver’s ability and the truck’s agility.

 Wheelies – Monster Jam drivers will have multiple opportunities to perform the best wheelie, bringing at least two wheels into the air.
 This is a judged competition.